This article was originally published on the ReloRoundtable website.

 It’s amazing what kind of damage can be done to a reputable company’s reputation in the virtual marketplace with a few strategically placed incendiary comments and SEO tracking devices.

-If local, state and federal officials browsed through the some of these comments, though, it would quickly becomes apparent some of those vehemently expressing their disappointment with their “mover” usually don’t have a clue on how to tell the difference between a licensed household goods motor carrier, a move broker, a motor freight transportation or mobile container company, and a DIY moving service.
+If local, state and federal officials browsed through the some of these comments, though, it would quickly becomes apparent some of those vehemently expressing their disappointment with their “mover” usually don’t have a clue on how to tell the difference between a licensed household goods motor carrier, a move broker, a motor freight transportation or portable storage container company, and a DIY moving service.

 But guess which service industry individual customers or corporate client give the failing marks to when the motor carrier transportation company, labor contractor, or moving service provider they’re dealing with online: